 The Board has appointed an Independent Chair, Ronald E. Toupin, Jr., who presides at Board meetings and who is responsible for, among other things, participating in the planning of Board meetings, setting the tone of Board meetings and seeking to encourage open dialogue and independent inquiry among the Trustees and management.

 In addition, the Independent Chair acts as a liaison with officers, counsel and other Trustees between meetings of the Board.
-The Independent Chair also may perform such other functions as may be delegated by the Board from time to time.
+The Independent Chair may also perform such other functions as may be delegated by the Board from time to time.
 The Board has established five standing committees (as described below) and has delegated certain responsibilities to those committees, each of which is comprised solely of Independent Trustees.
-The Board and its committees meet periodically throughout the year to oversee the Funds' activities, including through the review of the Trust's contractual arrangements with service providers and the Funds' financial statements, compliance with regulatory requirements, and performance.
-The Board also may establish informal working groups from time to time to review and address the policies and practices of the Trust or the Board with respect to certain specified matters.
+The Board and its committees meet periodically throughout the year to oversee the Funds' activities, including through the review of the Trust's: contractual arrangements with service providers and the Funds' financial statements, compliance with regulatory requirements, and performance.
+The Board may also establish informal working groups from time to time to review and address the policies and practices of the Trust or the Board with respect to certain specified matters.
 The Independent Trustees are advised by independent legal counsel experienced in 1940 Act matters and are represented by such independent legal counsel at Board and committee meetings.
-The Board has determined that this leadership structure, including an Independent Chair, a supermajority of Independent Trustees and committee membership limited to Independent Trustees, is appropriate in light of the characteristics and circumstances of the Trust.
+The Board has determined that this leadership structure, including an Independent Chair, a supermajority of Independent Trustees and committee membership limited to Independent Trustees, is appropriate in light of the characteristics and circumstances of the Trust because it allocates responsibilities among the Committees and the Board in a manner that further enhances effective oversight.
+The Board considered, among other things: the number of portfolios that comprise the Trust and other trusts in the Guggenheim Family of Funds overseen by members of the Board; the variety of asset classes those portfolios include; the net assets of each Fund, the Trust and the Guggenheim Family of Funds; and the management, distribution and other service arrangements of each Fund, the Trust and the Guggenheim Family of Funds.
 The Board may at any time and in its discretion change this leadership structure.